fuzz/etcdon/README.md

 hostname or IP address of your server.
 If you registered a domain and your server is just referred to by its domain name, that is also its hostname.

+Note that the default configuration keeps up to 49 compressed backups of your database--on a 50MB database that works out to almost 400MB of backups.
+This is fine on a smaller server or one with lots of disk space, but I am working to adjust this to something more sensible as etcdon intends to be lean and nice, despite those words not rhyming.
+That should be ready soon, along with a more robust local cron system (see QuickStart local cron section below) that checks hourly if the day's backup has run and runs it if it have not.

 ```
 mkdir -p ~/.config
 git clone https://github.com/fuzz/etcdon.git ~/.config/etcdon
 sudo ln -vfs ~/.config/etcdon/bin/don /usr/local/bin/
 export DON_HOST=hostname_or_ip_address_of_your_server
+don install-crontab-postgres
 don gather-secrets
 ```